HarperDB/documentation/docs/deployments/configuration.md

 Replication will first attempt to catch up using the audit log.
 If unsuccessful, it will perform a full table copy.
 When set to `false`, replication will only use the audit log.

+`shard` - _Type_: integer;

+This defines the shard id of this instance and is used in conjunction with the [Table Resource functions](../developers/replication/sharding#custom-sharding) `setResidency` & `setResidencyById` to programmatically route traffic to the proper shard.

 ***

 ### `clustering` using NATS